 Jennifer Ferrante, Esq.

-The JLC is pleased to have selected five Connecticut licensed practitioners for its inaugural class of incubator attorneys.
+The JLC is pleased to have selected two Connecticut licensed practitioners for its current class of incubator attorneys.

 Larissa Johnson, Esq. founded AdLauream, LLC in January 2017 with the goal of helping children in Connecticut achieve their greatest potential in Special Education.
 She knows the importance of having an education advocate on your side to help you plan and prepare strategies and negotiate for your child.
 These same strategies can be used to help with school disciplinary matters, including suspensions and expulsions, as well as bullying and cyberbullying in schools in Connecticut.
 Attorney Johnson graduated from the UConn School of Law in 2008, where she participated in a clinic in mediation with placement at the Family Division in New Haven Superior Court.
 Attorney Johnson founded her own real estate law firm, which she ran from 2009 to 2014.
 She then worked for her local Board of Education for five years, where she developed a passion for the educational needs of children.